marionettejs/marionette-v3-compat/README.md

 - Application: In v2 options passed while instantiating an Application were merged onto the Application.
 This was removed in v3 and not re-implemented here.

 - Object destroy events now pass the view as the 1st argument.

+- CollectionView.isEmpty is no longer passed the `collection` as the first argument.

 - View.isRendered / View.isDestroyed flags in v2 are now functions in v3.
 This is not accounted for here.
 - View.triggers in v2 passed a object to the handler containing the view, model, and collection.
 In v3 instead of this option, simply the view is passed (which will contain the model or collection anyhow).